asyncfast/amgi/CONTRIBUTING.md

 The git branching model used is [Trunk-based development].
 A linear code history must be preserved with all commits in the [Conventional Commits] style.

-[Commitizen] is included with the development dependencies, and can be run with writing Conventional Style commits with the `cz commit` command.
+[Commitizen] is included with the development dependencies, and can be used to help writing Conventional Style commits with the `cz commit` command.

 ### Tests

-Tests are runnable via [tox], this will run against multiple Python versions.
+Tests are runnable via [tox], which will run against multiple Python versions.
 This is also installed along with the development dependencies.

-[pre-commit] is also ran along with all the tests.
+[pre-commit] is also run along with all the tests.

 All tests should be written with [pytest], and any integration test should use [testcontainers-python].